A common sitting position for an introverted, shy, depressed character or perhaps one that is going through a breakdown

 - Rugrats: Stu during his Sanity Slippage moment in "Angelica Breaks A Leg".

 - The Phineas and Ferb episode "Bully Bromance Breakup" sees Phineas doing this while being dragged up a mountain in a harness.
 (He went into Heroic BSOD mode because Baljeet put the kibosh on him and Ferb inventing anything to help them climb.)

 - There are quite a few in Adventure Time.
 Notably, there's Incendium, when Finn is rejected by Princess Bubblegum.
 There's also Too Young, when Lemongrab does this after Finn and PB beat him up.

 - Happens to Sheila in the Dungeons & Dragons series, when she faces her biggest fear ever: being completely alone.

 - Pops up in an episode of X-Men: The Animated Series.
 Morph, who'd just returned to the team after a lengthy absence following a near-death experience, learns the Sentinels, which were responsible for said near-death experience are back, and has a PTSD-like freak out.
 While talking with Professor Xavier about it later, they're attacked by Sentinels intent on kidnapping Xavier.
 Morph attempts to fight them off but freezes in fear allowing them to take the Professor.
 When the other X-Men arrive Wolverine finds him like this, crying.

-- Occurs twice in theJustice League episode "Only a Dream", once by The Flash when he thinks he's going to be alone in a time-stuck world forever, and once by Superman after his out-of-control superpowers kill Perry, Lois, and Jimmy.
+- In "Only a Dream", when The Flash thinks he's going to be alone in a time-stuck world forever, he buries his face in his knees and wraps his arms around his legs.